discoveryjs/jora/docs/articles/syntax-overview.md

-# Basics
+# Syntax overview

 Jora is a query language designed for JSON-like data structures.
-It extends JSON5 and shares many similarities with JavaScript.
+It extends [JSON5](https://json5.org/) and shares many similarities with JavaScript.

 ## Expressions

 Jora expressions are the building blocks of Jora queries.
-Expressions can include literals, operators, functions, and variables.
+Expressions can include comments, literals, operators, functions, and variables.

 ## Comments